 A positive environment and good working relationships have a substantial impact on our wellbeing and engagement.
 Creating an environment where people can work better together will lead to a high performing business and our customer satisfaction will grow.
 It’s therefore important for us all to resolve workplace issues that prevent us from collaborating effectively and doing our jobs to the best of our ability.
 We have a comprehensive grievance Resolution Procedure to help employees to work together effectively and deal with any conflict they may experience in the workplace.
 All employees have access to this confidential service via our internal intranet.

 Being a Living Wage Employer

-We want our people to be able to enjoy a decent standard of living – that’s why we’re proud to be a real Living Wage Employer in the UK.
-And that includes contractors and suppliers who work on our sites too – people like Lynne Hanner (below) and her team, who do a great job helping to keep our offices in Norwich clean and safe.
+We want our people to enjoy a decent standard of living – that’s why we’re proud to be a 'Living Hours' and real Living Wage Employer in the UK.
+And that includes contractors and suppliers who work on our sites too.
+People like Lynne Hanner and her team, who do a great job helping to keep our offices in Norwich clean and safe.

 Equal paid parental leave for Aviva employees

 We give our people in the UK, Ireland and Canada equal paid parental leave.
 Regardless of gender, sexual orientation or how they become a parent – birth, adoption or surrogacy – they’re entitled to the same amount of paid and unpaid time off.

 Since we launched it in 2017, we’ve learnt a lot.
 Watch our video to find out more and see the impact it’s had for some of our people:

 Just brilliant people

 It takes our people to make Aviva a great place to work.
 Get to know some of them...

 Our Freya: “How did it take 26 years?”